 Tip: The system will use device types of all target devices and specified CLI commands to search for available parsers from the Parser Library and populate them in the list.
 If only one parser in the Parser Library is matched, the parser will be auto-selected.

-Tip: With the Golden Baseline defined for the variable in the CLI command result, alert is displayed if the variable deviates from the Golden Baseline.
-Click 1 of 1 Alerts to view more details.
+Tip: With the alert defined for the variable in the CLI command result, it is displayed if the variable deviates from the defined value.

 Tip: To save an action node and its input for reuse, point to it and click the icon to select Save as Favorite.